Occupational Therapy OT

 Read More

-If you’re looking for a career that allows you to help individuals improve their daily lives in meaningful and creative ways, occupational therapy may be right for you.
-As a registered occupational therapist (OTR), you may work with individuals or groups dealing with all types of physical and mental injuries and disabilities.
-Your role will
+If you want to help individuals improve their daily lives in meaningful and creative ways, occupational therapy (OT) may be right for you.
+As an occupational therapist (OT), you will work with individuals or groups with physical and mental injuries or disabilities.
+You will aid in recovery and help individuals master vital living skills to

 Read More